ansys/pymotorcad/doc/source/user_guide/virtual_env_motorcad.rst

      .\virtual_environment_folder_location\Scripts\activate.ps1

-Based on terminal specification, the virtual environment name may highlight here.
-Install all needed packages such as  :code:`ansys.motorcad.core` ,  :code:`bezier`  via pip etc.
+Depending on the terminal specification, the virtual environment name might be highlighted.
+Use ``pip`` to install all needed packages, such as :code:`ansys.motorcad.core` and :code:`bezier`.

 .. code-block:: console